collyd21/milestoneproject4/README.md

 - Check invalid details shows error on “Login” page.
 - Test “Login” button redirects to homepage and logs User in.
 Check successful toast displays.

+**All urls were check by typing them in and cofirming that a Vistor/User/Admin can only access the pages they are authorised to**

 ## Bugs/Issues

 During the course of this project I became stuck on certain items, here are a few of the issues I faced and how I resolved them.